Ezequiel Duran Preview, Player Props: Rangers vs. Twins

-The Texas Rangers, including Ezequiel Duran (.294 slugging percentage in past 10 games, including no home run), take on starter Joe Ryan and the Minnesota Twins at Globe Life Field, Friday at 8:05 PM ET.
+Ezequiel Duran -- .206 average over his past 10 games -- will be in action for the Texas Rangers against the Minnesota Twins, with Dallas Keuchel on the hill, on September 2 at 7:15 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Mets.
+He had a hitless performance in his previous game (0-for-3) against the Twins.

 Ezequiel Duran Game Info & Props vs. the Twins